KIDMO—Kidney prediction model

 More details about the KIDMO study can be found in the published study protocol.

-Who created EXAM?
+Who created KIDMO?

 Risk calculator